Sunitha-7229/Sunitha-7229/README.md

 - 🌱 I’m currently learning C programming language, Microcontrollers and Embedded C
 - 👯 I’m looking to collaborate on Embedded projects.
 - 🤔 I’m looking for help with ARM,STM32 and RTOS
-- 💬 Ask me about ECE Student.
+- 💬 Ask me about C programming, Microcontrollers
 - 📫 How to reach me:https://www.linkedin.com/in/sunitha-moka-19abba351
 - 😄 Pronouns:She/Her
 - ⚡ Fun fact:I enjoy building projects that connect hardware and software.